AryanMishra01/hungry-hub/README.md

 # getByTestId
  1. we can provide data-testid attribute to element for testing which could be read by jest. e.g.  data-testid="searchInput"

+# beforeAll, beforeEach, AfterEach, AfterAll test cases.

+# Good Practice for testing is: Mininum of 80 to 90 percentage.